 -

 Yes.
-If you are on a savings suspension, you can still get the annual Government contribution (also known as a ...
+If you are on a savings suspension, you can still get the annual government contribution if you're eligible; however ...

 -